Archibald Stirling, Lord Garden

 Sir Archibald Stirling, Lord Garden (9 June 1617– 23 April 1668) of Garden (or Carden), near Buchlyvie, Stirlingshire was a Scottish judge who was a Senator of the College of Justice.

-He was the eldest surviving son of Sir John Stirling, 2nd Laird of Garden and was educated at the University of Glasgow, where he matriculated in 1643.
+He was the eldest surviving son of Sir John Stirling, 2nd Laird of Garden, and was educated at the University of Glasgow, where he matriculated in 1643.
 He studied law.

 Career

-In 1643 he was a member of several committees of war established for the defence of the kingdom and in 1648 was given command of a troop of horse in the army and appointed to the Committee of Estates the same year.
+In 1643, he became a member of several committees of war established for the defense of the kingdom.
+Later, in 1648, he was given command of a troop of horse in the army.
+That same year, he was also appointed to the Committee of Estates.
 In 1661 he was summoned to London with several other Royalists and appointed a Senator of the College of Justice, adopting the title of Lord Garden.

 He sat in the Parliament of Scotland as a shire commissioner for Linlithgowshire from 1661 to 1663 and in the Convention of Estates of 1667.